dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 # Rules of thumb

+* You probably won't have your webpage optimized if you first don't know at which group of keywords you should be focusing on (through keywords research)

-* If search volume is high and competition/difficulty is low ==> demand is high and supply is low ==> market opportunity
+* If search volume is high and competition/difficulty is low ==> large potential traffic at the lowest levels of competition ==> demand is high and supply is low ==> market opportunity